Artist Residency information

 Experimental Artist Residency 2024-2026 Social Practice Project

-Misty Hollow Residency started in 2024 by Asia Ward, a social practice sculpture artist, as a three year initiation period for a set of experimental artist residencies testing out different art and science approaches and public engagements with the land of Misty Hollow.
+Misty Hollow Residency started in 2024 by Asia Ward, a social practice sculpture artist, as a three year initiation period for a set of experimental artist residencies testing out different cross disciplinary approaches and public engagements with the land of Misty Hollow.
 In 2027 Misty Hollow Residency will become a formal organization using the three years of residencies as research to support the future structure.

 To Apply

 Residencies are cross disciplinary and collaborative.
-Artist residencies are for emerging to professional artists in any practice.
-For each residency, one artist works with someone in another discipline from the sciences.
-The term scientist is used broadly.
-Two artist/scientist collaborations will be selected each year.
+Artist residencies are for 21+ emerging to professional artists in any practice.
+A selected resident artist will work on a land based project and bring in someone from the humanities or sciences to assist in the project’s completion.
+Two artists will be selected each year.
 The artist is the project manger of the residency project and is responsible for finding the collaborator and coordinating the collaboration.
 Projects must take place onsite, and involve the land/ecosystem of Misty Hollow.
-Artists receive a stipend of $800, rustic living accommodations (upon request and for short periods), connections to regional experts and organizations, use of natural resources, general mentorship and help.
-Artists are responsible for transportation, living supplies, and general fabrication supplies.
-Some tools are available to borrow.
-All fabrication must be done by the collaboration.
-Mentorship in building outdoor sculpture and help with installation is available on request.
-For community engagement there is potential to show the work onsite or offsite through partner organizations or public events.
-Open to 21+ emerging artists and professionals.
+Artists receive a stipend of $800, rustic living accommodations (upon request and for short periods), connections to regional experts and organizations, use of natural resources, and general mentorship and help.
+Artists are responsible for transportation, and any costs related to living, working, and project events during the residency.
+Some tools are available to borrow and a side by side vehicle on request.
+For community engagement, events can take place onsite or offsite through partner organizations or public events.
+The time frame of the residency generally takes place between May - November, and depends on the artist’s project and needs.
+Artists spend four weeks total on their project.
 Misty Hollow is not wheelchair accessible.
+US applicants only, and artists living within a hour of Ellwood City, PA are encouraged.

 To apply please fill out this application form by November 1st, 2026